-In today’s episode, we are in Wild Code School (WCS) London and we will mainly discuss the re-skilling revolution.
+In today’s episode, we are in Wild Code School (WCS) London, mainly discussing the re-skilling revolution.
 We will look for answers to some real and pressing questions.
-Universities are great for intellectual growth, for raising awareness and understanding the world better but are they falling short now?
+Universities are great for intellectual growth, raising awareness and understanding the world better but are they falling short now?
 Are they really preparing people for the jobs that are needed by the economy?
 Where do code schools fit in this whole thing?
 Can being a software developer increase your odds at getting a better paying job and building a cool business or being a CTO?
-How long does it take to learn to code and what should you focus on?
+How long does it take to learn to code, and what should you focus on?

 In a nutshell, Wild Code School is a European network of schools offering 5-month training programs to learn in-demand coding skills.
 Namely, front-end developer (part-time), web developer (full-time) and data analyst (full-time).

-In this episode, our guide will be the campus manager of Wild Code School London, Carolina Veloso.
-She is originally from Brazil and she has been living in the UK for the last 7 years.
-She has been working on education for 12 years and the WCS project is very dear to her as a person who values life long learning.
+Our guide will be the campus manager of Wild Code School London, Carolina Veloso, in this episode.
+She is originally from Brazil, and she has been living in the UK for the last 7 years.
+She has been working on education for 12 years, and the WCS project is very dear to her as a person who values lifelong learning.
 As a campus manager, she is doing most of the student coaching, recruitment, and marketing.
 Watch the full documentary above to learn more.

 The growth of the business

 WCS founded in 2014 in France.
-Now, they have 13 campuses in France and last year they started an international expansion with 11 campuses in Europe including London.
+Now, they have 13 campuses in France and last year.
+They started an international expansion with 11 campuses in Europe, including London.
 Specifically, the main mission is to help in the re-skilling revolution that is going on by giving people an alternative to traditional universities or purely online programmes.
 At the core of it all, they believe this is all about freedom.
-You can learn how to be a developer in Lisbon and come to work in London and than go to Bucharest or Amsterdam.
+You can learn how to be a developer in Lisbon, work in London, and then go to Bucharest or Amsterdam.

 Moreover, they have a community of Wilders – that’s what they call the alumni and the staff.
-This large community remains in contact – mostly through Slack and act as a key source of knowledge internationally.
-People share experience or ask for advice when it comes to working in tech and almost anywhere in Europe.
+This large community remains in contact – mostly through Slack and acts as a key internationally knowledge source.
+People share their experiences or ask for advice when working in tech and almost anywhere in Europe.

 What do they offer?

 Wild Code School London has full-time and part-time options for their data and web development courses.
-Courses are for 5 months and if you choose the full-time option it means that you have to be in the school from Monday to Friday 9 to 5.
-They have 2 intakes on September and March.
+Courses are for 5 months, and if you choose the full-time option, you have to be in the school from Monday to Friday 9 to 5.
+They have 2 intakes in September and March.
 Not so dissimilar to a university.

-The structure of the programmes are designed in a way to enable everyone who wants to learn and have a new career join in.
-You don’t have to have a backgrounds in software development or engineering beforehand.
+The structure of the programmes is designed to enable everyone who wants to learn and have a new career to join in.
+You don’t have to have a background in software development or engineering beforehand.
 It’s an integrated, social and hands-on experience based in London.

-It is different than a traditional university class in the sense that it is very active – more similar to an internship in that way .
-What we love about this is that you will have portfolio to showcase your work when you finish the programme.
-You can choose one these courses:
+It is different from a traditional university class because it is very active – more similar to an internship.
+We love this because you will have a portfolio to showcase your work when you finish the programme.
+You can choose one of these courses:

 - Data analyst